pjambet/blog/content/posts/toy-redis-clojure.md

 user=> done!
 ```

-We can now start a new go block for each new client, but first, let's require it:
+We can now start a new go block for each new client, but first, let's require `core.async`:

 ```clj
 (ns concurrent-server